cloud66/help-old/api.md

 		}

 ### Backup file [GET]
-Get public url to a backup file
+Get the public URL to a backup file.

 + Response 200